magicsword-io/bootloaders/bootloaders.io/content/about/_index.md

 #``
 # [Michael Haag](https://twitter.com/M_haggis)
 {{< picture "michael-headshot.png" "michael-headshot.png" >}}
-Michael Haag is a Senior Threat Researcher at Splunk.
+Michael Haag is a Principal Threat Researcher at Splunk.
 Michael has more than a decade of experience in security architecture and operations.
 His specialties include advanced threat hunting and investigations, atomic testing, and technological evaluations and detection engineering.
 Michaels is the co-founder of the [Atomic Red Team](https://github.com/Atomics-on-A-Friday) project and co-host of [Atomics on a Friday](https://www.youtube.com/@atomicsonafriday).

 # [Jose Hernandez](https://twitter.com/_josehelps)
 {{< picture "jose-headshot.png" "jose-headshot.png" >}}